Risingson/eveeyedocs/docs/data/database.md

 ### Header
 The data file should provide the `Last-Modified` header.

+!!!
+Help In Development
     THIS IS NOT SETTLED but if there is no header there will be no automatic updating (which is not implemented yet) if that set is shared.
+Maybe there will be a possibility to add a date to the file itseld but i am undecided on that.

 ### Data
 The data file has to contain the following keys: